LucasDelfino92/morrowindsharp/main.md

 Replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.
 - Install **Morrowind Enhanced Textures** (Main files)
 - Install **MET Meshes** (Optional files)
-  Includes many reworked face meshes based on those from **Facelift**.
+  Includes many reworked face meshes based on those from **Facelift**, as well as an improved scum mesh for transparency.
   - On MO2 installation, merge into **Morrowind Enhanced Textures** when prompted.

 [**Project Atlas - MET**](https://www.nexusmods.com/morrowind/mods/45399?)